timber-feature-kitchen-island-queensland-architect

 Four Distinct Climate Types in Queensland

-2. Subtropical– The coastal strip from the New South Wales border to Mackay (including the Gold Coast, Brisbane, Bundaberg and Rockhampton)
+2. Subtropical – Coastal strip from the New South Wales border to Mackay, including Brisbane, the Gold Coast, Bundaberg, and Rockhampton.

 Design Elements for the Subtropical Climate